RBhupi/Sage-QuickRef/README.md

 :green_book: Check [sesctl docs](https://github.com/waggle-sensor/edge-scheduler/tree/main/docs/sesctl) for command line tool.

 1. :point_up: Do not use capital letters/dots in the job name. (someone please explain the rules to me)
-2. :point_up: make the plugin `public` in sage app portal.
+2. :point_up: make the plugin `public` in the Sage app portal.
 3. Also if you wanna run your plugins not all at the same time. use this example.

 ```less=